DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-10-07-experimental-map.md

 This could make our result count confusing. eg "8 results found", but it shows 6 markers.

-The map design doesn’t currently cater for many of these scenarios.
+The map design does not currently cater for many of these scenarios.

 ### What are users expectations?